richardTowers/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

             "userAccountCreationAttributes":"[optional list of attributes the government service requires for new user account creation, see below]", "useSimpleProfile":"[optional, to use a simpler SAML profile that works with Shibboleth - defaults to false]" }
+    ```

     Replace the square brackets and their contents with your configuration data, taking account of the following:
      * the keys and certificates in the configuration data must be single-line strings of Base64-encoded data without the header and footer `BEGIN CERTIFICATE` and `END CERTIFICATE`
      * `matchingServiceSigningPrivateCert`: this is required because the compliance tool sends a response to your service which contains an assertion signed by the Matching Service Adapter

         This key must be in PKCS\#8 PEM format:

+        ```
         cat server.crt server.key > server.pem

         openssl pkcs8 -nocrypt -in server.pem -out server.pk8.pem -outform PEM -topk8
+        ```

-    * userAccountCreationAttributes`: provide this only if you want to test [new user account creation](#create-user-accounts-message-flow) – select from the full list of attributes \<list\_cua\_attributes\>
+     * `userAccountCreationAttributes`: provide this only if you want to test [new user account creation](#create-user-accounts-message-flow) – select from the [full list of attributes](#list-attributes)

 5. You receive a response similar to the following: